-Design and Technology – Resistant Materials: Developing creative design and quality manufacture.
+Design and Technology : Developing creative design and quality manufacture.

 Brymore students have achieved outstanding results in their Design and Technology GCSE, making us one of the highest achieving schools in Somerset for the subject area and stretching students to achieve to their full potential.

 Design and Technology is a core part of the curriculum, which aims to equip students with qualities and experiences that will be applicable in a wide variety of contexts in their life after school.
-A wide range of practical skills are learnt in a variety of materials areas, giving students the opportunities to learn skills that they would not be able to develop to the same level at other schools.
+A wide range of practical skills are learnt in a variety of materials areas, focussing on wood in their final year.
+It gives students the opportunities to learn skills that they would not be able to develop to the same level at other schools.
 We emphasise the importance of independent thinking and learning as well as the designing and making skills that are taught in our well-equipped workshops.

-The expectations within Technology at Brymore are very high, our facilities mean we have an opportunity to offer boys a very real, hands-on experience of manufacturing skills that they could use for a career later on.
-Starting early we want the boys to develop their own sense of responsibility, teamwork and safety whenever they are in the workshops.
+The expectations within DT at Brymore are very high, our facilities mean we have an opportunity to offer boys a very real, hands-on experience of manufacturing skills that they could use for a career later on.
+Starting early we want the boys to develop their own sense of responsibility, teamwork and safety whenever they are in the workshops or looking to solve the problems they are challenged with.

 We start with some baseline assessment tasks which look at the boys’ designing and workshop skills.
 Then over the course of the year boys will complete a softwood box, a metal candle sconce and an acrylic badge.
-Each of these projects will also have smaller, simpler tasks associated with them to build confidence and skill levels.
+Each of the projects will also have smaller, simpler tasks associated with them to build confidence and skill levels.
 The focus is very much on helping boys to improve their understanding by doing.
-Alongside the workshops, we work in the classroom to reinforce the practical learning by developing drawing techniques, exploring the design process and looking at design history.
+Alongside the workshops, we work in the classroom to reinforce the practical learning by developing their understanding of the design process, hand and ICT drawing techniques, the theory behind tools and materials and finally looking at cultural design in our ever changing world.

 By year 8 the emphasis changes to a more ‘cognitive’ approach, expecting the boys to show greater understanding and control of their environment.
-Projects include mechanisms, machine use in metalwork and designing products from limited resources.
+Projects include mechanisms, machine use in metalwork and designing products in a more sustainable way.
 The aim is to create confident boys who can hone their skills and contribute positively to the world around them.

-As they move through year 9 towards their GCSE we push hard for boys to show their ‘autonomy’, we feel it is vital that as young designers and makers they need to be independent learners and young adults who can express themselves but also know why they think like they do, becoming independent, resourceful and trustworthy students in all aspects of the workshops and theory lessons.
+As they move through year 9 towards their GCSE we push hard for boys to show their ‘autonomy’, we feel it is vital that as young designers and makers they need to be independent thinkers and young adults who can express themselves but also know why they think like they do.
+This creates resourceful and trustworthy students, confident in all aspects of the workshops and theory lessons.
 Projects now include full design and make tasks like the Lamp project.

 It is an intensive programme that is demanding for the boys; with the correct approach, it should prepare them for the rigours of GCSE and beyond.